siddharthk6-tech/Wren-DevOps_Task/Task2_EC2_WebServer/README.md

 - **Terraform** provisions the infrastructure (EC2 instance) in AWS.
 - **User data** installs a web server and hosts a custom index page.
-- **Ansible** orchestrates Terraform execution and displays outputs.
+- **Ansible** orchestrates the Terraform execution and then displays outputs.
 - Optional- **Monitoring** setup was optional and not included in the task,  I have implemented Amazon CloudWatch monitoring with few  metrics, alarms, and a custom dashboard for enhanced observability, along with an SNS topic for real-time notifications.